This was one of the most deliciously chilling tales that I’ve read in a long time.

-Trapped in a loveless marriage, will Elizabeth’s sacrifice to regain Robert’s love be in vain?
+Trapped in a loveless marriage, will Elizabeth’s sacrifice to regain Robert’s attentions be in vain?

 All Elizabeth hoped to do was to rekindle the love in her marriage.
 Yet despite ignoring her social obligations and immersing herself in her husband’s important work, somehow this only made things worse.